drhsqlite/fossil-mirror/www/javascript.md

 UI's use of JavaScript considerably compared to its historically minimal uses.
-To that end, a framework of Fossil-centric APIs is being developed in conjunction with new features to consolidate Fossil's historical hodge-podge of JavaScript snippets into a coherent code base.
+To that end, a framework of Fossil-centric APIs is being developed in conjunction with new features to consolidate Fossil's historical hodgepodge of JavaScript snippets into a coherent code base.

 When deciding which features to port to JavaScript, the rules of thumb for this ongoing effort are: